-Why we are engaging with Bield Housing & Care (Bield)
+Why we are engaging with Bield Housing and Care (Bield)

-We are engaging with Bield about its governance, financial management and because it is a systemically important landlord.
+We are engaging with Bield because it is a systemically important landlord.

 We refer to a small number of RSLs as systemically important because of their stock size, turnover or level of debt or because of their significance within their area of operation.
 We need to maintain a comprehensive understanding of how their business models operate, and how they manage the risks they face and the impact these may have.
 So we seek some additional assurance each year through our engagement plans.
 Given Bield’s turnover we consider it to be systemically important.